 To start, wash your hands with soap and your face with your favorite facial cleanser.
 You can also use the steam from a hot towel to help open up the pores in your face.
 Then, tie back your hair so it’s not in your way.

-Apply some oil or creamy moisturizing lotion to your face to help your fingers glide smoothly over your skin as you massage.
+Apply some facial oil or creamy moisturizing lotion to your face to help your fingers glide smoothly over your dry skin as you massage.
 This step isn’t necessary, but it will help make the experience much more comfortable and relaxing.

 You can add a few drops of your favorite essential oils to the mix, as well.
 Essential oils that work well for a facial massage include the following: